 HTTP/HTTPS load balancing enables you to distribute traffic across regions so you can ensure that requests are routed to the closest region or, in the event of a failure or over-capacity limitations, to a healthy instance in the next closest region.
 You can also use HTTP/HTTPS load balancing to distribute traffic based on content type.
 For example, you might set up your servers to deliver static content, such as images and CSS, from one server and dynamic content, such as PHP pages, from a different server.
 The load balancer can direct each request to the server that provides each content type.

 You can publish and maintain Domain Name System (DNS) records by using the same infrastructure that Google uses.
 You can use the Google Cloud Platform Console, the command line, or a REST API to work with managed zones and DNS records.

-If you have an existing network that you want to connect to GCP resources, Google Cloud Interconnect offers three options for advanced connectivity:
+If you have an existing network that you want to connect to GCP resources, GCP offers the following options for advanced connectivity:

-Carrier Interconnect enables you to connect your infrastructure to Google's network edge through highly available, lower-latency connections by using service providers.
-You can also extend your private network into your private Compute Engine network over Carrier Interconnect links by using a VPN tunnel between the networks.
+Carrier Peering enables you to connect your infrastructure to Google's network edge through highly available, lower-latency connections by using service providers.
+You can also extend your private network into your private Virtual Private Cloud network over Carrier Peering links by using a VPN tunnel between the networks.

 Big data services

 Big data services enable you to process and query big data in the cloud to get fast answers to complicated questions.